Some of the common reasons for low mobile checkout conversion rates are:

 In this example, Target uses location to show the accurate shipping costs for customers.

-And this means unclear delivery information at mobile checkout UI can be an instant turn-off.
+This means unclear delivery information at the mobile checkout UI can be an instant turn-off.

 Make it easy to pick and choose delivery options, and customers will experience a faster checkout process.